tbosch/jasmine-ui/README.md

 Usage:

 1. include jasmine-ui.js as library into your test-code.
+2. In the pages that should be tests, include the following line as first line in the header:
+   `<script>parent.instrument && parent.instrument(window);</script>`
 2. write asynchronous jasmine tests, using the functions below.
 3. For debugging run the tests with the standalone html runner, and for continous integration use the js-test-driver runner.